 To claim tax-exempt from Georgia withholdings:

-Complete Georgia Form G-4 with their employer(s).
+Complete Georgia Form G-4 with the employer(s).
 The applicable box in Section 8 of Form G-4 should be marked and the form returned to the employer(s).

 A new form is required each year by Feb 15th.
 Complete the rest of the state return as it pertains to you.

-To claim a refund for taxes withheld from your Georgia income, follow these steps in the program:
+To claim a refund for taxes withheld from your Georgia income, go to:

 - State Section